 The increased sympathetic activity also contributes to the sensitivity to light and sound as well as blurred vision.

-Migraine headaches afflict over 30 million Americans, with women suffering more frequently than men.
-(About 75% of migraine sufferers are women.).
+Migraine headaches afflict many Americans, with women suffering more frequently than men.
 Missed work and lost productivity from migraine headaches create a significant public burden.
 Nevertheless, migraine still remains largely underdiagnosed and undertreated; less than half of individuals with migraine are diagnosed by their doctors.

 Migraine headaches are common and usually more intense than most other headaches.
 They often are recurrent and have associated symptoms such as nausea, vomiting, sensitivity to light, and in some people, warning symptoms, termed auras, that a migraine headache is going to develop.